 Iran announced in May it would resume enriching uranium at higher levels if world powers do not accept new terms under the 2015 nuclear deal that the Trump administration renounced.
 Iran’s President Hassan Rouhani also said Iran would stop complying with other aspects of the treaty, formally known as the Joint Comprehensive Plan of Action, or JCPOA, by no longer exporting excess uranium and heavy water from its nuclear program.

-Under the deal, Iran has been limited to enriching uranium to 3.67 percent, enough to fuel a commercial nuclear power plant.
-Iran also was allowed to keep a stockpile of up to 300 kilograms of low-enriched uranium, which is just 3 percent of the 10,000 kilograms of higher-enriched uranium it once maintained.
+Under the deal, Iran has been limited to enriching uranium to 3.67%, enough to fuel a commercial nuclear power plant.
+Iran also was allowed to keep a stockpile of up to 300 kilograms of low-enriched uranium, which is just 3% of the 10,000 kilograms of higher-enriched uranium it once maintained.

 The nuclear deal with Iran involved the Security Council’s permanent, veto-wielding members — Britain, China, France, Russia and the United States — plus Germany and the European Union.
 The council, which is the most powerful arm of the United Nations, unanimously endorsed the JCPOA in July 2015 with the support of its five permanent members.